oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   h.
 Save your edits and exit the vi editor by typing **:wq** (*write* followed by *quit*), then pressing **Enter**.

-5. Open the file named **classification\_config.py** from the bulk-labeling tool contents, and then edit the variables as indicated below, in a fashion similar to the previous step:
+5. In a fashion similar to that of the previous step, in this step you will open the file named **classification\_config.py** from the bulk-labeling tool contents, and then edit the variables as indicated below.

     ```
     LABELING_ALGORITHM = "FIRST_REGEX_MATCH"
     LABELS = ["Cell", "Debris", "Stripe"]
     ```
   a.
-Similarly, open **classification\_config.py** by running the following command:
+Open **classification\_config.py** by running the following command:

     ```
     <copy>vi classification_config.py</copy>